Indefiable/Nodule-Segmentation/README.md

 <img src="tutorial/5.png" alt="Plugins-> Nodule Data" width="50%">

 Once you open it, it will prompt you to choose two files from your computer.
 The first is the image you want to segment, and the second is the .model file we just made.
 Once you do that, the program will start running.
-Images will pop up and close; this is normal.
 You may be prompted with a small portion of your image and a question.

 <img src="tutorial/6.png" alt="Is this a mixed nodule?" width="25%">